peterlin741/et-test-v2/README.md

     ]
 }
 ```
-There is an example templates.json file in the .template directory of this repository that you can review.
+There is an example .cctemplate in the root directory of this repository that you can review.

 ### hello-world
 A sample golang template.
-You can see an entry for this template in the .templates/templates.json file.
+You can see an entry for this template in the .cctemplate file.

 ## Usage
 To see an example of how the Custom Templates feature of Cloud Code works, you can configure your IDE to recognize this repository and create applications based on the templates within.
 Follow the steps below to see Custom Templates in action!